lit/lit.dev/packages/lit-dev-content/site/docs/components/overview.md

 ![Inheritance diagram showing LitElement inheriting from ReactiveElement, which in turn inherits from HTMLElement.
 LitElement is responsible for templating; ReactiveElement is responsible for managing reactive properties and attributes; HTMLElement is the standard DOM interface shared by all native HTML elements and custom elements.](/images/docs/components/lit-element-inheritance.png)

-## Rendering, templates and styles
+## Templates and rendering

-A Lit component's `render` method defines a *template* for the component.
+A Lit component's `render()` method defines a *template* for the component.
 The template can contain *expressions* that are updated when the component renders:

 ```js
 render() {